NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/ATACseq/lab-atac-TFfootprnt.rst

 	seqlev <- "chr14"

 Let's first check signatures for a general TF **CTCF**.
-This is its motif as position weight matrix (PWM):
+This is its motif as position weight matrix (PWM), which consists of frequencies of each base at each motif position:

 .. code-block:: R